toyota-m2k/wpf-little-toolkit/README.md

 # wpf-little-toolkit

 Some useful views, extensions and helper classes to develop WPF applications.
-Someone will be very happy with it and they would die without it.
+Someone will be very happy with this. and someone would die without it!?

-## ■Views

 ## CircleProgressView